getify/Functional-Light-JS/ch4.md

 // "input","second"]
 ```

 We name the array output of `words(..)` as `wordsFound`.
 The input of `unique(..)` is also an array, so we can pass the `wordsFound` into it.

+This is like one machine in the candy factory assembly line taking as "input" the liquid chocolate, and its "output" being a block of cooled chocolate.
+The next machine a little down the assembly line takes as its "input" the chunk of chocolate, and its "output" is a cut of piece of chocolate.
+And so on.

-But let's now skip the intermediate `wordsFound` variable, and just use the two function calls together:
+But let's now skip the intermediate step (the `wordsFound` variable in the above snippet), and just use the two function calls together:

 ```js
 var wordsUsed = unique( words( text ) );
 ```

+We've taken the two machines in the chocolate factory and hooked up the output valve of the first one to the input valve of the second one.
+There's no intermediate time where the block of chocolate rumbles down a conveyor belt from one machine to the next; it comes out of one and immediately into the next.

 **Note:** Though we typically read the function calls right-to-left, `unique(..)` and then `words(..)`, the order of operations will actually be inner-to-outer; `words(..)` will run first and then `unique(..)`.
 Later we'll talk about a pattern that reverses the order of execution to follow our natural left-to-right reading.

-What if we now decided this new compound lego -- the pairing of `words(..)` and `unique(..)` in that specific order of execution -- is something we'd like to use in various other parts of our application?
+What if we now decided the pairing of `words(..)` and `unique(..)` in that specific order of execution -- like a compound lego -- is something we'd like to use in various other parts of our application?
 We could define a utility function that combined them:

 ```js
 function uniqueWords(str) {